finesoft/corant/README.md

 Corant is a microservice development stack.
 Use Maven for builds, base on J2SE use CDI as container.
 We have 7 projects under the corant project.

+# 1. corant-boms
-1. corant-boms is the maven dependence descriptions that are used in corant.
+    Maven dependence descriptions that are used in corant.
-2. corant-demo is a demo project
+# 2. corant-demo
+    Demo project
+# 3. corant-devops
-3. corant-devops is the corant build and testing project. include maven build plugins and framework testing.
+    Corant build and testing project. include maven build plugins and framework testing.
+# 4. corant-kernel
-4. corant-kernel include application configuration, boostrap and CDI integration, for now we use WELD as CDI container and Microprofile config as configuration processer.
+    Including application configuration, boostrap and CDI integration, for now we use WELD as CDI container and Microprofile config as configuration processer.
+# 5. corant-shared
-5. corant-shared is the global shared project, contains utility classes for resource handling, string handling, reflection, object conversion, assertion, etc. Most projects rely on this.
+    The global shared project, contains utility classes for resource handling, string handling, reflection, object conversion, assertion, etc. Most projects rely on this.
-6. corant-suites is integration project.
+# 6. corant-suites
+    Integration project.
 This project includes many subprojects that integrate JEE or other open source components to make integration and development easier.
 For now we support JTA/JPA/JMS/JNDI/JAXRS and app-server etc.
+# 7. corant-asosat
-7. corant-asosat is a development use case, include some domains knowledge.
+    The development use cases, include some domains knowledge.